jsapede/ohmigo-ha-pelletstove/README.md

 ### Coupling stove extinction with thermostat

-here we establisg coupling between thermostate settings and the stove control :
+Here we establish coupling between thermostate settings and the stove control :

 - When Thermostat is set to OFF : Set OTI to 45°C to force stove stop + deactivate ORI update to avoid restarts + stop the scheduler
-- when thermostat is send to "HEAT" :  activate ORI update + force ORI update
+- when thermostat is send to "HEAT" :  activate ORI update + force ORI update according to RTT set on the thermostat

 ```
 alias: Gestion Thermostat Poele